kpachhai/nuklaivm/README.md

 ./scripts/stop.sh;
 ```

-_By default, this allocates all funds on the network to `nuklai1rvzhmceq997zntgvravfagsks6w0ryud3rylh4cdvayry0dl97ns9cs04w`.
+_By default, this allocates all funds on the network to `created address: nuklai1qrzvk4zlwj9zsacqgtufx7zvapd3quufqpxk5rsdd4633m4wz2fdjss0gwx`.
 The private
 key for this address is `0x323b1d8f4eed5f0da9da93071b034f2dce9d2d22692c172f3cb252a64ddfafd01b057de320297c29ad0c1f589ea216869cf1938d88c9fbd70d6748323dbf2fa7`.
 For convenience, this key has is also stored at `demo.pk`._